bcgov/nr-polaris-collection/polaris/deploy/roles/jasper_reports/README.md

 - `jasper_deployer_user`: The username for deploying reports to the JasperReports Server.
 - `jasper_deployer_password`: The password for deploying reports to the JasperReports Server.
 - `jasper_cookie_key`: The key for the JasperReports Server loadbalancing cookie.
+- `jasper_pause_seconds`: The number of seconds to pause before requesting the import status from the Jasper server

 ## Example Playbooks